dfilatov/babel-plugin-vidom-jsx/README.md

 ```

 ### Options
-  * `autoRequire=true` By default plugin automatically adds necessary `require` but you can disable this behaviour and plugin will use `vidom` reference inside current scope.
+  * `autoRequire=true` By default plugin automatically adds necessary `import` but you can disable this behaviour and plugin will use `vidom` reference inside current scope.